jpflores-13/seas_website/content/english/promise/promise-framwork.md

 - Curate supportive systems for students from underrepresented backgrounds in STEM by providing mentorship opportunities and collaborating with a variety of campus offices and departments.
 - Create mutually beneficial partnerships (as outlined in the [Principles for Occidental College-Community Neighborhood Development](https://drive.google.com/file/d/19dm0bymMnUMSljUC3VJuNlBVIp2NEcYl/view)) between Occidental College and surrounding high schools in the Los Angeles community, with an emphasis on Northeast LA.

-## Eligibility
-The first cohort of PROMISE will be composed of 20 incoming high school juniors or seniors enrolled in Los Angeles County high schools.
-Prospective applicants must be currently enrolled incoming juniors or seniors in Los Angeles County, preferably in Northeast LA.
-No GPA requirement or prior experience in STEM is necessary to apply.
-There is an application fee (do we want one?) of $15.00 (random).
-This fee can be waived by getting in contact with x@oxy.edu.

 ## Why students from Northeast Los Angeles (NELA)?

 Occidental College is positioned in a vibrant and diverse community.
 PROMISE offers an opportunity for Oxy to create new partnerships with local high schools in Los Angeles and to connect with the community through new means.
 PROMISE will fulfill Oxy’s four cornerstones: excellence, equity, community, and service by providing an avenue for local high school students from underrepresented backgrounds to explore the fields of STEM in a novel and innovative way.
 Our goal is to not only uplift these students to pursue their educational goals through higher education, but to help diversify science, technology, engineering, and mathematics–fields that historically have failed to be inclusive spaces for marginalized communities.
 PROMISE centers giving back to the LA community and building mutually beneficial relationships with community partners; working collaboratively with our neighbors to encourage and build a more diverse–and therefore stronger–future STEM workforce.